asnaqsys/asnaqsys.github.io/manuals/migrations/decimal-numbers-containing-dates.md

 ---
-title: "Handling Dates in Decimal Formats: A Guide"
+title: "Decimal Numbers Containing Dates"
 description: "Learn to manage dates stored as decimal numbers.
 This guide provides techniques for conversion and interpretation, simplifying data handling."
 ---